pymc-devs/pymc-examples/examples/howto/howto_debugging.myst.md

 output
 ```

-Raw output is a bit messy and requires some cleanup and formatting to convert to `numpy.ndarray`.
+Raw output is a bit messy and requires some cleanup and formatting to convert to {ref}`numpy.ndarray`.
 In the example below regex is used to clean up the output, and then it is evaluated with `eval` to give a list of floats.
 Code below also works with higher-dimensional outputs (in case you want to experiment with different models).

 ```{code-cell} ipython3
 import re